-If you're disabled, or if you become ill at the time of your exams, then special arrangements may be made for you.
+If you're disabled or become ill at the time of your assessments, then special assessment access arrangements may be made for you.

 - extra time

 - rest breaks

 - use of a computer

 - a support worker to assist you, such as a reader, scribe or prompter.
 Download the Examinations Assistants (Word document) for more information.

 Assessment access arrangements are made on an individual basis.
 Please note, any arrangements you may have had at school will not automatically be transferred to your studies at Leeds and you should reapply for them once at university.
 Your assessment access arrangements at University may be different to those you had at school or college.

 Online assessments: the University has agreed a set of Principles for the assessment of disabled students in online assessments (PDF).
 You should read these Principles and contact your School or Module Leader if you feel the appropriate adjustments have not been made.